whamcloud/Online-Help/docs/Install_Guide/ig_ch_02_introduction.md

 - [The Configuration Page in Monitor-only mode](#the-configuration-page-in-monitor-only-mode)
 - [Building a Lustre Storage Solution over a ZFS File System](#building-a-lustre-storage-solution-over-a-zfs-file-system)

-Intel® Enterprise Edition for Lustre\* software, when integrated with Linux, aggregates a range of storage hardware into a single Lustre\* file system that is well proven for delivering fast IO to applications across high-speed network fabrics, such as InfiniBand\* and Ethernet.
+Manager for Lustre\* software, when integrated with Linux, aggregates a range of storage hardware into a single Lustre\* file system that is well proven for delivering fast IO to applications across high-speed network fabrics, such as InfiniBand\* and Ethernet.